wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

     (4) The Commission must give public notice of the application as soon as practicable after receiving it.

-    (5) The Commission must, within 15 working days of receiving the application, enter the name of the user on the register if the Commission is satisfied that Chorus would not breach [section 69O][161] by supplying to that person.
+    (5) The Commission must, within 15 working days of public notice of the application, enter the name of the user on the register if the Commission is satisfied that Chorus would not breach [section 69O][161] by supplying to that person.

     (6) At separation day, the register must include all of Chorus's existing unbundled copper local loop customers and unbundled bitstream access customers as at separation day, as notified to the Commission by Chorus before separation day.

     (7) The Commission must, at all reasonable times, make the register available for inspection on the Commission's Internet site in an electronic form that is publicly accessible.

     Section 69P: substituted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 51][571] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

+    Section 69P(5): amended, on 5 December 2013, by [section 5][575] of the Telecommunications Amendment Act 2013 (2013 No 136).

 ##### 69Q Variations to, and removals from, register